 - In 1984 Luis “Lucho” Herrera won the stage on his way to taking the King of the Mountains prize, the first Colombian to win a stage in the race and marking the emergence of riders from beyond Europe

 So what’s it like when the crowds are gone?
 Well it’s busy, at least for an Alpine road.
 The road is open all year as the ski resort requires easy access.

 - Right now the ski season is on and the road is open and you can ride up but the descent will be cold.
 But summer is closer than you think with graffiti left by cycling fans.
 If the road gets resurfaced the walls can retain tributes to Pantani or Virenque.
 The road is busy with tourist traffic as there is no ski piste down to the valley.
 So everyone has to go up the mountain before they can slide down.
 Large coaches exploit the wide hairpin bends with ease whilst many vehicles ferry food and other supplies to resort

 - There is a summer season and the road creaks with cyclists winching their way uphill.
 This includes keen amateurs in town for the annual Marmotte ride, the world’s first gran fondo event which started in 1982.
 But the climb’s reputation goes far and you will spot Dutch couples pushing their town bikes.
-There is bike rental in several bike shops in Bourg d’Oisans where casual visitors can try it for themselves.
+There is bike rental from several bike shops in Bourg d’Oisans where casual visitors can try it for themselves.
 Less adventurous tourists just drive up, their vehicles reeking of burning clutch plates and brake pads

 - The third season is the quiet time of year, in between the Tour and the snow, between the heat and the winter.
 Here the road is much quieter as the ski resort gets repaired during the off-season.
 The road can be fixed but still cyclists will tackle the slopes including many ski instructors who work on their fitness when there’s no snow